frhan/study/Java/OCP/8-IO.md

 # Introducing Streams

 ### Stream Fundamentals
+The contents of a file may be accessed or written via a _stream_, which is a list of data elements presented sequentially.

 ### Stream Nomenclature

 ### Common Stream Operations
 #### Closing the Stream
 * Since streams are considered resources, it is imperative that they be closed after they